Mrian07/Proyeksi/docs/system-admin-guide/users-permissions/users/README.md

 ![add-users-to-a-group](image-20210215185753826.png)

-**Please note**: The Groups tab is only shown if at least one user group exists in OpenProject.
+**Please note**: The Groups tab is only shown if at least one user group exists in ProyeksiApp.

 ### Global roles